 Cheap online service with plenty of useful features

 Nintendo Switch Online has a lot of useful benefits for subscribers.
 You'll be able to play online with others, voice chat through the mobile app, get exclusive bonus offers and games, cloud game saves, and gain access to the NES classics with online functionality.
-It's a win-win and relatively cheap when you compare it to PlayStation Plus and Xbox Live.
+It's a win-win and relatively cheap compared to PlayStation Plus and Xbox Live.

 A new and improved Nintendo Switch